beajorrin/DTC-Bioinformatic-Course/Readme.md

 wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh
 bash Miniconda3-latest-Linux-x86_64.sh
 ```

-👀: What you’ll see

-A prompt like:
+>You will see a prompt like:
-*In order to continue the installation process, please review the license agreement.
+>*In order to continue the installation process, please review the license agreement.
 Please, press ENTER to continue
-→ Press **ENTER** to show the license text (pages will scroll).*
+>→ Press **ENTER** to show the license text (pages will scroll).*

 After the license text:
 *Do you accept the license terms? [yes|no]